neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 4 - Exploration/README.md

 ![](images/01.png)

-Now click the refresh icon to refresh the perspective.
+If there is a refresh icon in the upper left panel, click it to refresh the perspective.
 This pulls the latest data model from our database.
 Click "Refresh" to agree to refresh the perspective.
+If you don't see the icon then the perspective is already refreshed.

 ![](images/02.png)